 1. Tiger Safari

 Tadoba is known for its magnificent tigers and it lived up to our expectations.
 Out of the three safari rides we took in the core zone, we had close encounters with tigers twice.

 A fully grown male tiger crossed our way during morning safari and we were barely 4 ft away from it.
 The tiger population in the reserve is pegged at 88, according to the Tiger Population Estimation in Tadoba.

 Our guide told us that there could be around 20 tigers including males and females in the areas open for safari.
 Besides tigers, the safari offers plenty of opportunities to spot other forms of wildlife from close quarters.

 Explore the forest to spot other mammal species found in the tiger reserve.
 Sambar deer, nilgai, barking deer, spotted deer, dhole (Indian wild dog), gaur (Indian bison) and wild dog are common mammals seen in Tadoba.

 Leopard and sloth bear are also found here but they are not easy to sight.
 Tadoba Andhari Tiger Reserve is home to an extremely rare black leopard and there is only one in the forest.

-Black leopard is not a distinct species but the melanistic variant of common leopard.
+Black leopard is not a distinct species but a melanistic variant of the common leopard.
 Its skin turns black due to melanism (hyperpigmentation).